 The result of this analysis is a value for the radius as a function of the angle for a well-defined surface brightness regime.
 We then determine the elliptical shape parameters for this elliptical contour: $R_{\rm major}, R_{\rm minor}, \theta$.
 This ellipse is then used to redefine a single radial profile normalized by the elliptical contour:

 The surface brightness values are sampled at a number of radial annuli, with the radii defined in the configuration (\code{RADIAL.ANNULAR.BINS.LOWER} \& \code{RADIAL.ANNULAR.BINS.UPPER}).
-For each source, the resulting surface brightness profile is saved in the output cmf-file as an N-element value in the FITS table (\code{PROF_SB}).
-The flux at each radial position and the fill-factor (fraction of pixels used to the total possible) as also saved as equal-length vectors in the FITS table (\code{PROF_FLUX} and \code{PROF_FILL}).
-The values of the radial bins are saved in the cmf header (\code{RMIN_NN}, \code{RMAX_NN}).
+For each source, the resulting surface brightness profile is saved in the output FITS table as a vector (\code{PROF_SB}).
+The flux at each radial position and the fill-factor (fraction of pixels used to the total possible) are also saved as equal-length vectors in the FITS table (\code{PROF_FLUX} and \code{PROF_FILL}).
+The values of the radial bins are saved in the output file FITS header (\code{RMIN_NN}, \code{RMAX_NN}).